 2. Proportional Budgets

-• “Wants” are anything that you buy for personal enjoyment, such as eating out, travel, and shopping for clothes (beyond basic needs).
+• “Wants” are anything that you buy for personal enjoyment, such as eating out, traveling, and shopping for clothes (beyond basic needs).

 • Proportional budgets can help the saver think about the big picture.

-• Because proportional budgets focus on making room for saving, this budgeting method may work well for those who want to save money but that don’t want to count every penny of spending.
+• Because proportional budgets focus on making room for saving, this budgeting method may work well for those who want to save money but don’t want to count every penny of spending.

 • Proportional budgeting provides an end goal, but not necessarily a path to arrive there.